Changissnz/selfinterest/README.md

 operate for results in the domain of cyberspace to compensate for the physical distance to their targets coupled with the physical defense mechanisms that would impede their physical offenses.
 Ominosity of networked threats, that is, those that operate in multi-nodal formations, are difficult to resolve due to factors of their scale and the identification of them as the adversarial source.
+The lack of linearity belonging to the representation of networked threats is a problem that solutions designed for these kinds of threats attempt to resolve, by use of singularized source attribution.
+From concept to practice, every multi-branched or circular sequence can be at least partially decomposed into uni-directional sequences, rays in the lexicon of geometry.